dcdpr/did-btc1/chapters/Beacons.md

 All resolvers of **did:btc1** DIDs MUST support the ::Beacon Types:: defined in this specification.

-The ::BTC1 Update Announcement:: is a SHA256 hash that represents one of the following:
+A ::Beacon Signal:: commits to and anchors in a Bitcoin block 32 bytes of information that represents one of the following:

-* the hash of a single ::BTC1 Update:: associated with a **did:btc1** identifier;
+* A ::BTC1 Update Announcement::;
-* the hash of a set of key-value pairs, where each key is a **did:btc1** identifier and the value is the hash of a ::BTC1 Update::; or
+* the hash of a ::Beacon Announcement Map::; or
-* the hash of an optimized ::sparse Merkle tree:: root, where each leaf node is deterministically selected by a **did:btc1** identifier and contains a hash associated with the **did:btc1** identifier.
+* The 32 bytes of an optimized ::sparse Merkle tree:: root, where each leaf node is deterministically selected by a **did:btc1** identifier and contains a hash associated with the **did:btc1** identifier.

 ### Actors